thatcherfreeman/utility-dctls/README.md

 **Randomize**: Check this box to randomly select parameters for the curve (excluding pivot).

 **Ungroup RGB**: When checked, if Randomize is also checked, then this will randomize a contrast curve for each of the RGB channels.

+---
+### Random LGGO
+Applies LGGO adjustment, based on the specified seed.

+#### DCTL Parameters
+**Eps Lift/Gamma/Gain/Offset**: Maximum amount to move each wheel.
+Set to 0 to disable a wheel.

+**Seed**: Random seed that determines which the values of the Lift/Gamma/Gain/Offset adjustment.

+**Neutral Lift/Gamma/Gain/Offset**: If checked, makes it so the corresponding wheel can only make adjustments where `R == G == B`.

+**Gray Ramp**: Draws 0-1 gray ramp on bottom of the frame

+**Draw Curve**: Draws the effective curve applied by the LGGO adjustment.